 Help us to recognise the contributions to the water industry by nominating yourself, your organisation or someone else.

-You can nominate for the 2017 awards at any time throughout the year by clicking on the links below.
-Nominations close 17 August 2017.
+You can nominate for the 2018 awards by clicking on the links below.
+Nominations have been extended and will now close 7 September 2018.

 The NT Branch Awards categories are: